kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

   ports >= 1024, as Windows does not allow the Windows NFSv4 client to use a "privileged port" (i.e. TCP port number < 1024)).
   By default the NFSv4 server on Solaris, Illumos, Linux etc. only accepts connections if the NFSv4 client uses a "privileged (TCP) port", i.e. a port number < 1024.
   This can be worked around by using the "insecure" export option in Linux /etc/exports, which allows connections from ports >= 1024, and for Solaris/Illumos see nfs(5), option "resvport".

 #
-# Known issues:
+# 8. Known issues:
 #
-- The kernel driver ("nfs41_driver.sys") does not have a cryptographic signature for SecureBoot - which means it will only work if SecureBoot is turned off (otherwise $ /sbin/msnfs41client install # will FAIL!)
+- The kernel driver ("nfs41_driver.sys") does not yet have a cryptographic signature for SecureBoot - which means it will only work if SecureBoot is turned off (otherwise
+  $ /sbin/msnfs41client install # will FAIL!)

 - If nfsd_debug.exe crashes or gets killed, the only safe way to run it again requires a reboot